-During the year ended December 31, 2021, we incurred interest expense from our debt obligations of \$79.7 million compared to \$64.4 million during the year ended December 31, 2020.
-The increase during the year ended December 31, 2021 was primarily the result of additional borrowings to fund our growing portfolio of Ground Leases.
+During the year ended December 31, 2022, we incurred interest expense from our debt obligations of \$129.0 million compared to \$79.7 million during the year ended December 31, 2021.
+The increase during the year ended December 31, 2022 was primarily the result of \$33.4 million of interest expense on new unsecured notes issuances and \$15.4 million of additional expense on our Unsecured Revolver due to higher borrowings which accrued interest at higher rates in 2022 due to an increase in LIBOR.

-Real estate expense during the years ended December 31, 2021 and 2020 was \$2.7 million and \$2.5 million, respectively, and consisted primarily of the amortization of an operating lease right-of-use asset, legal fees, property appraisal fees and insurance expense.
-In addition, during both the years ended December 31, 2021 and 2020, we also recorded \$0.4 million of real estate expense relating to a Ground Lease in which we are the lessee but our tenant at the property pays this expense directly under the terms of a master lease.
+Real estate expense during the years ended December 31, 2022 and 2021 was \$3.1 million and \$2.7 million, respectively, and consisted primarily of the amortization of an operating lease right-of-use asset, property taxes, legal fees, property appraisal fees and insurance expense.
+In addition, during both the years ended December 31, 2022 and 2021, we also recorded \$0.4 million of real estate expense relating to a Ground Lease in which we are the lessee but our tenant at the property pays this expense directly under the terms of a master lease.

-Depreciation and amortization was \$9.6 million and \$9.4 million during the years ended December 31, 2021 and 2020, respectively, and primarily relates to our ownership of the Park Hotels Portfolio and a multi-family property and the amortization of in-place intangible assets.
+Depreciation and amortization was \$9.6 million and \$9.6 million during the years ended December 31, 2022 and 2021, respectively, and primarily relates to our ownership of the Park Hotels Portfolio and a multi-family property and the amortization of in-place intangible assets.

 General and administrative expenses include management fees, an allocation of expenses to us from our Manager, costs of operating as a public company and stock-based compensation (primarily to our non-management directors).
-The following table presents our general and administrative expenses for the years ended December 31, 2021 and 2020 (\$ in thousands):
+The following table presents our general and administrative expenses for the years ended December 31, 2022 and 2021 (\$ in thousands):

 For the Ye Decem

-2021 2020
+2022 2021

-Management fees (1) \$ 14,865 \$ 12,684
+Management fees (1) 20,252 \$ 14,865

-Expense reimbursements to the Manager (1) 7,500 5,000
+Expense reimbursements to the Manager (1) 12,500 7,500

-Public company and other costs (2) 4,638 3,305
+Public company and other costs 4,316 4,638

-Stock-based compensation (3) 1,750 1,744
+Stock-based compensation (2) 1,546 1,750

-Total general and administrative expenses \$ 28,753 \$ 22,733
+Total general and administrative expenses \$ 38,614 \$ 28,753